jassics/security-study-plan/application-security-study-plan.md

 7. [Essentials Security Concepts](https://github.com/jassics/cybersecurity-skills-career-roadmap/blob/master/security-concepts.md)

 ### Security Concepts
-You can find majority of the security concepts at [OWASP Cheatsheet](https://cheatsheetseries.owasp.org/index.html)
+You can find the majority of the security concepts at [OWASP Cheatsheet](https://cheatsheetseries.owasp.org/index.html)

-Understand the fundamental concepts on what it is, how it can be vulnerable and how you can eitehr epxloit it or mitigate it.
+Understand the fundamental concepts on what it is, how it can be vulnerable and how you can either exploit it or mitigate it.
 1. Understanding how proper implementation of AuthN and AuthZ contribute to robust security.
 What can an attacker do to exploit it and how to mitigate/defend it
 2. How session and cookies work and how it can be vulnerable, bypassed or even exploited
 3. Understand how [session management](https://cheatsheetseries.owasp.org/cheatsheets/Session_Management_Cheat_Sheet.html) can be more secured